shivashant25/Nerdio-Lab/Hands-on lab/02-create-desktop-image.md

    ![](media/2ss3.png)

    >**NOTE**: Image creation will take 40 - 45 minutes.
-Please wait untill it completes.
+You can continue with the lab as we are not going use the image for host pool creation.

 1. Once the image creation is completed.
 You'll be able to see the image in the Desktop image side blade.